Anguished Families Shoulder The Biggest Burdens Of Opioid Addiction

 "And now we are left with this huge, gaping void in our life, in our family, trying to figure out: How are we supposed to move on from this?" she says.
 Her daughter, Kathryn, or Katy, died on Halloween.
 She was 23.

 Katy Sexton was tall, poised and beloved by the regulars at Road to Redemption, a weekly recovery meeting at the Tabernacle of Praise church in Muncie.
-In an interview last August, she talked unflinchingly about death, and losing most of her high school friends and her college scholarship to addiction.
+In an interview last August, she talked unflinchingly about death, and of losing most of her high school friends and her college scholarship to addiction.

 I had kept in touch with Katy, texting about her treatment, and plans to meet up again.
 But in September, she stopped responding.
-I kept texting until, in early November, her mother texted back to say Katy died.
+I kept texting until, in early November, her mother texted back to say Katy had died.

 The five months since have done nothing to diminish Dale and Melissa Sexton's grief.

-Note: Editor's note: Since this story was first posted, we have received word that Destini Johnson is regaining consciousness and is out of intensive care.